EndPointCorp/end-point-blog/2017/05/30/recognizing-handwritten-digits-quick.html.md

 In the data science world, the lingua franca still remains to be the R programming language.
 In the last years Python has also came close in popularity and nowadays we can say it’s the duo of R and Python that rule the data science world (not counting high performance code written e. g. in C++ in production systems).

 Lately a new language designed with data scientists in mind has emerged - Julia.
 It’s a language with characteristics of both dynamically typed scripting languages as well as strictly typed compiled ones.
-It compiles its code into efficient native binary via LLVM — but it’s using it in a JIT fashion - inferring the types when needed on the go.
+It compiles its code into efficient native binary via LLVM—​but it’s using it in a JIT fashion - inferring the types when needed on the go.

 While having fun with the Kaggle challenge I’ll use Julia and Python for the so called **feature extraction** phase (the one in which we’re computing information about our Xn variables).
 I’ll then turn towards R for doing the classification itself.
 Note that I might use any of those languages at each step getting very similar results.
 The purpose of this series of articles is to be a bird eye fun overview so I decided that this way will be much more interesting.